bronsonavila/hsba-membership-data/README.md

    ```

 2. Edit the `.env` file and set the necessary environment variables:
    - `IS_PUPPETEER_HEADLESS`: Set to `false` to run Puppeteer in non-headless mode for debugging.
    - `OPEN_AI_API_KEY`: Your API key from the [OpenAI developer platform](https://platform.openai.com/docs/overview).

-3. Navigate to `functions/index.js` and follow the instructions provided to create the `data/member-identifiers.csv` file.

 ## Usage